vrn-sh/erp/toolbox/docs/CONTRIBUTE.md

 - [Postgresql 15](https://www.postgresql.org/download/)
 - [Python 3.10](https://www.python.org/downloads/release/python-3100/)

+> If you're using `asdf` to manage your programs, you can go to the root repository folder
+> and type `asdf install` to install the correct language version automatically

 ### First install
 On your first install, you can run (assuming you have `bash` installed):